jez/blog/_posts/2022-09-04-sorbet-rescue-control-flow.md

   from making them [copy-on-write].
 [Allocating is slow][nelhage-sorbet-fast] and we really like to avoid complexity.

-- Before typechecking a basic block, Sorbet has to merge the environments of all blocks that can jump into it.
-Merging environments involves doing slow type checking operations (checking whether two possibly-arbitrary types are subtypes of each other).
+- Before typechecking a basic block, Sorbet has to merge the environments of all incoming blocks.
+Merging environments involves doing slow type checking operations, like checking whether two possibly-arbitrary types are subtypes of each other and allocating union types.

+- Not only are there more basic blocks, there are more instructions!
+Each `<exn-value>` variable has to be populated before Sorbet can branch on it, and that each tiny basic block has not only the single instruction inside it, but also an extra instruction to initialize the `<exn-valu>` variable.
+That basically doubles the number of instructions Sorbet emits for a `begin` block, making more work for type inference.

-The new "only before and after" approach is pretty clever.
-In practice, it more or less models the "raise in first assignment" case while generating far fewer basic blocks, thus running much faster.
+The new "only before and after" shortcut is pretty clever.
+In practice, it models the case when even the very first assignment might raise, while generating far fewer basic blocks, thus running much faster.

 # The bigger picture

-There's a lot of these clever "good enough" tricks in Sorbet.
-In a sense, a lot of them are only possible because of the stakes: Sorbet _already_ allows [`T.untyped`], so depending on your viewpoint, either:
+There are a lot of these clever "good enough" tricks in Sorbet.
+Many of them are only possible because of the stakes: Sorbet _already_ allows [`T.untyped`], so depending on your viewpoint,
+either:

-- There is already the holy grail of all hacks in the type system, so why not cut corners elsewhere when it makes sense.
+- There is already the holy grail of all hacks in the type system, so why not cut more corners when it makes sense.
-- _Because_ `T.untyped` is in the type system, at least if there's a bug in Sorbet the user can always work around it by way of `T.untyped`.
+- _Because_ `T.untyped` is in the type system, at least the user can use `T.untyped` to not be completely blocked from writing the code they need to write.

 Either way, in some sense the stakes are low.
-In a compiler where the stakes for being wrong are higher (the code compute the wrong answer), maybe shortcuts aren't the best idea.
+In a compiler where the stakes for being wrong are higher (the code computes the wrong answer), maybe shortcuts aren't the best idea.
 And in fact, [multiple][2962] [distinct][3044] [exception][4488] [changes][4531] landed in Sorbet's CFG code to support the Sorbet Compiler.

 It's now been over four years since we shipped the change to model `rescue` this way.
-I'm not aware of a single incident caused by this bug, and I can only directly remember being asked why Sorbet has behavior like this twice (and I read *a lot* of Sorbet questions).
-I can't find any performance numbers from when the original change landed, but we can still put it into
-perspective: it's the difference between a handful of people being confused over the course of 4 years, or thousands of people getting faster typechecking results thousands of times per day.
+I'm not aware of a single incident caused by this shortcut, and I can only even remember explaining this behavior to a confused Sorbet user twice.
+I can't find any performance numbers from when the original change landed, but we can still put it into perspective: it's the difference between a handful of people being confused over the course of 4 years, or thousands of people getting faster typechecking results thousands of times per day.
 Seems like a reasonable trade-off.

-Though eventually it would be nice to at least fix [that earlier bug][4108]. 😅
+Though eventually it would be nice to at least fix [that `while true` bug][4108]. 😅